Book Direct with Us for Best Prices!

 Somerset Open Studios returns!
 It’s the opportunity for SAW Artist Members to open their studio doors to allow a glimpse into often-private spaces and workshops, alongside pop up venues, where audiences can meet the artist, see work in progress and visit the creative source.

 Somerset Art Weeks alternates each autumn between Open Studios and Exhibitions + Events.
-After the return of the Art Weeks guide last year, Somerset Open Studios 2023 will feature artist studios, workshops and activities, including Family Friendly Weekends.
+After the return of the Art Weeks, Somerset Open Studios 2025 will feature artist studios, workshops and activities, including Family Friendly Weekends.

 This is now the largest visual arts event in the county, investing in the arts community and enriching lives.